 Might be unwieldy for beginners

-If you’re in search of a Chinese restaurant-style chopstick to use at your own family dinners, try these Fiberglass Alloy Chopsticks by HuaLan.
+If you’re searching for Chinese restaurant-style chopsticks to use at family dinners, try HuaLan Fiberglass Chopsticks.
 At nearly 10 inches long, these chopsticks provide extra reach to grab that last dumpling or piece of roast pork from across the table.

 This longer length also lends itself well to cooking, and the fiberglass construction withstands heat up to 400 degrees—great for plucking wontons or tempura out of a deep fryer.
 The non-absorbent material helps prevent staining or retaining odors and makes them easy to clean (they’re dishwasher-safe, too).
-The textured treatment at the end of the chopsticks provides a better grip on the food, while the grooves on the top act as a non-slip feature for your hand.
+The textured treatment at the end of the chopsticks provides a better grip, while the grooves on the top offer a non-slip feature for your hand.

 Best Disposable: CiboWares Disposable Bamboo Chopsticks

 These bamboo chopsticks by CiboWares are a convenient option for parties, picnics, and packed lunches.
 You won’t need to worry about splintering when breaking them apart, as each pair comes already separated and wrapped in a paper sleeve that also has usage instructions (a fun feature for beginners).

 With sustainability in mind, Lee researched disposable chopstick options and settled on bamboo since this fast-growing wood is an easily renewable resource compared to other disposable styles.
 Once you’re through with them, you can dispose of them with compostable items since they’re completely biodegradable.

 Material: Bamboo | Length: 9 inches | Dishwasher Safe: No | Style: Chinese